Installation requirements

 Setting up Site Kit for additional users

-Other user roles can be granted access to a restricted view of the Site Kit dashboard by an administrator via Dashboard Sharing.
+Other user roles can be granted access to a restricted view of the Site Kit dashboard by an administrator via dashboard sharing.

 Managing multiple sites with Site Kit